 1. Angel – Starting off the mini-album is Angel, which was a solid EDM track.
 I did like the rush of energy that the instrumental following the first chorus.
 I also liked how the presence of guitar throughout the song peeking through the EDM, with my favourite being the brief yet funky guitar riffs detailing we hear in that same instrumental break just mentioned.
 The rapping and its flow in the song added a nice flair to the song, while the vocals were a good showing, particularly the falsetto in the choruses.
 Though I think a stronger hook would have really taken Angel up a notch.
 (8/10)

-2. Crazy About You (Title Track) – Click here to read the full review for Crazy About You.
+2. What If Love (Title Track) – Click here to read the review for What If Love.
 (7/10)

 3. Bloom – For me, Bloom’s chorus was its highlight.
 The thumping EDM/dance instrumental that opens the centerpiece of the song was quite a showstopper and I liked how it wasn’t just a one-trick moment.
 The second and final chorus are also the same, with the latter incorporating an extra set of beats to just give the final chorus that just that little bit more.
 The vocals here was really well done.
 Elsewhere in Bloom, we have a pop ballad-like first verse (which helps make the first run at the chorus that bit more shocking – but in a good way).
 The deeper toned rapping was also well used, just to give the song more depth.
 Hook-wise and melody-wise, I find Bloom to be particularly strong in these areas, as well.
 (10/10)

 4. Flash – Guitar riffs and casual energy takes the helm in Flash.
 It is an enjoyable track, with a slight retro tinge to the instrumental.
 The vocals take the win in this one, with the vocal line doing a splendid job of showcasing that bright and cheerful tone that the song has.
 (7.5/10)